-7 Things You Don’t Know About Mother’s Day's Dark History
+Things You May Not Know About Mother’s Day!

-This story about the backstory of Mother’s Day was written by Brian Handwerk and published in National Geographic.
+This story about the backstory of Mother’s Day was written a few years ago by Brian Handwerk and published in National Geographic.
 Turns out the holiday started out as an antiwar statement, but turf battles over who owned Mother’s Day kept on keeping on.

 Mother’s Day seems harmless enough.
 Treat mom to brunch.
 Buy flowers.
 Good times.

 But the story of the modern holiday—which is celebrated this Sunday in the United States and many other nations—is rife with controversy, conflict, and consumerism run amok.
 Some strange-but-true facts you probably don’t know:

 1. Mother’s Day started as an anti-war movement.

 Anna Jarvis is most often credited with founding Mother’s Day in the United States.

 Designated as the second Sunday in May by President Woodrow Wilson in 1914, aspects of that holiday have since spread overseas, sometimes mingling with local traditions.
 Jarvis took great pains to acquire and defend her role as “Mother of Mother’s Day,” and to focus the day on children celebrating their mothers.
 (Read more about Mother’s Day’s early years.)

 But others had the idea first, and with different agendas.

 Julia Ward Howe, better known for writing “The Battle Hymn of the Republic,” promoted a Mothers’ Peace Day beginning in 1872.
 For Howe and other antiwar activists, including Anna Jarvis’s mother, Mother’s Day was a way to promote global unity after the horrors of the American Civil War and Europe’s Franco-Prussian War.